-Knowing in advance that the courses and programs taken at one of Ohio’s public institutions will transfer around the state, gives students the flexibility of choosing lower-cost and more convenient options.
+Knowing in advance that the courses and programs taken at one of Ohio’s public institutions will transfer around the state gives students the flexibility of choosing lower-cost and more convenient options.
 Students are able to accumulate credits from an inexpensive community college or branch campus prior to transferring to a four-year university that is often within 30 miles of each other.

 In addition to saving money, students who take advantage of easy transfer are more likely to excel academically and graduate with a bachelor’s degree.

-By taking advantage of the easy and flexible transfer options within the University System of Ohio’s 14 universities, 24 regional campuses and 23 community colleges, students – from high school graduates to returning adults – can establish a clear pathway for gaining the skills and knowledge necessary for a productive and satisfying future.
+By taking advantage of the easy and flexible transfer options within the Ohio’s 14 universities, 24 regional campuses and 23 community colleges, students – from high school graduates to returning adults – can establish a clear pathway for gaining the skills and knowledge necessary for a productive and satisfying future.

 Resources for Administrators

-- An Articulation and Transfer Advisory Council (PDF) was created to facilitate and guide the efforts that will ease credit transfer among Ohio's institutions of higher education.
+- An Articulation and Transfer Advisory Council was created to facilitate and guide the efforts that will ease credit transfer among Ohio's institutions of higher education.

-- A downloadable List of Registrars and Transfer Credit Coordinators (Excel) at Ohio's Public Institutions.
+- A downloadable List of Registrars and Transfer Credit Coordinators (Excel) at Ohio's public institutions of higher education.

 - The OATN Knowledge Base (KB) is an information repository that provides a means for information to be collected, organized, shared, searched and utilized.
-The KB has been developed for Ohio's Public Institutions and will apply to both the Articulation and Transfer Clearinghouse (ATC) and the Course Equivalency Management System (CEMS)
+The KB has been developed for Ohio's public institutions and will apply to both the Articulation and Transfer Clearinghouse (ATC) and the Course Equivalency Management System (CEMS).